LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conditions for measuring the coupling constants

 \paragraph{Conditions on the couplings to other fields.} Consider an interaction term of the form

 where $\mathcal{O}[\{\X_i\}]$ is an operator of mass dimension $\DD-\n$ that is composed of fields $\X_i$ other than $\Phi$, and $\g$ a dimensionless coupling constant.
 For $\DD>4$ the scale $\Lambda$ marks the cutoff of an effective field theory description in which \eqref{Operator} appears, and we assume that it exceeds all other relevant scales for this effective description to be valid.
-For $\DD<4$ we set $\Lambda=m_\phi$ for convenience, in this case $\Lambda$ is simply introduced to make $\g$ dimensionless and has no physical meaning.
+For $\DD<4$ we set $\Lambda=m_\phi$ for convenience, in this case $\Lambda$ is simply introduced to make $\g$ dimensionless.
 A term of the form \eqref{Operator} introduces a time-varying effective mass $\propto \g \varphi^\n$ for a field $\X$ at tree level if $\mathcal{O}[\{\X_i\}]$ is a bilinear in $\X$.
 Some examples of this kind are given in table \ref{ConversionTable}.
 For bosonic $\X$ this implies $\DD = \n+2$, for fermionic $\X$ it implies $\DD = \n + 3$.
 It is generally justified to evaluate the LHS in \eqref{GammaConstraint} with \eqref{GammaPerturbativeGeneric} if \cite{Drewes:2019rxn}

-The condition \eqref{CrocodileBatidaSpecial} imposes a strong upper bound on interactions that are non-linear in $\Phi$.
-For terms with $\DD>4$ the smallness of $(m_\phi/\varphi_{\rm end})^{\n-\frac{1}{2}}$ can be alleviated by the fact that $m_\phi /\Lambda \ll 1$, but e.g.~represents a strong restriction on interactions of the type $\frac{\hh}{4}\Phi^2\chi^2$.
+In \cite{Garcia:2021iag} reheating has been studied numerically for the $\frac{\hh}{4}\Phi^2\chi^2$ and $y\Phi\bar{\psi}\psi$ interactions, including non-perturbative processes.
+The results displayed in Figs.~2, 3 and 6 in that work are fully consistent with the analytic estimate \eqref{CrocodileBatidaSpecial} for the range of inflaton couplings for which the expansion history (i.e.~$\Nreh$) is unaffected by the feedback effects.
+Moreover, Fig.~4 in \cite{Garcia:2021iag} shows that even the maximal temperature during reheating remains unaffected from feedback for only slightly smaller couplings.\footnote{Thermal corrections were not included in that work.
+These have been computed in \cite{Drewes:2013iaa}, and their effect on the thermal and expansion history was studied in \cite{Drewes:2014pfa}, where it was found that they can modify the thermal history for rather small values of the coupling constants.
+However, the analysis in \cite{Drewes:2014pfa} neither treated non-perturbative particle production nor the thermalisation of the produced particles consistently and therefore should be revised before drawing conclusions.} The condition \eqref{CrocodileBatidaSpecial} imposes a strong upper bound on interactions that are non-linear in $\Phi$.
+For terms with $\DD>4$ the smallness of $(m_\phi/\varphi_{\rm end})^{\n-\frac{1}{2}}$ can be alleviated by the fact that $m_\phi /\Lambda \ll 1$, but it e.g.~represents a strong restriction on interactions of the type $\frac{\hh}{4}\Phi^2\chi^2$.
 This is the reason why we have focused on operators with $\n=1$ in table \ref{ConversionTable}.
+For $\n=1$ and $\omega=m_\phi$ \eqref{CrocodileBatidaSpecial} reduces to \eqref{UBoot}.